 Allan tells us what’s made MIT stand out over his four years there, from the kinds of people he’s encountered to the surprises he’s experienced along the way.

-Krystal L. takes us through her last day as an MIT student, filled with final presentations and projects, and talks about moving on to the next chapter in her life.
+Krystal takes us through her Last Day of School as an MIT student, and discusses moving on to the next chapter in her life.

-Vincent A. came to the United States from Nigeria to study at MIT.
-In this blog post, he talks about all his “firsts,” from his first time building a robot to his first burrito.
+Vincent came to the US from Nigeria to study at MIT, and with that came a lot of “firsts.”
+In this post, he takes us through all of these firsts—from his first time building a robot to his first time eating a burrito!